 The MAC entity includes at most one Sidelink HARQ entity for transmission on SL-SCH, which maintains a number of parallel Sidelink processes.

-The maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is [TBD1].
+The maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is 16.
 A sidelink process may be configured for transmissions of multiple MAC PDUs.
-For transmissions of multiple MAC PDUs, the maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is [TBD2].
+For transmissions of multiple MAC PDUs, the maximum number of transmitting Sidelink processes associated with the Sidelink HARQ Entity is4.

 A delivered sidelink grant and its associated Sidelink transmission information are associated with a Sidelink process.
 Each Sidelink process supports one TB.